 The Undergraduate Continuing Student Housing Application and Housing Selection process will begin February 1st.
 Students should be familiar with key components of the process prior to applying.
 Please read the information below and find housing selection information to the right.

 Only students currently living in Residential Life managed housing are eligible to participate in the Housing Selection Process.
-Current commuters, incoming transfer students and students living in non-Residential Life managed housing are not eligible to participate in the housing selection process.

 All Fraternity Houses have an occupancy requirement.
 Your eligibility to participate in Housing Selection process is contingent on your Fraternity meeting their occupancy requirement regardless of you being a current or new member.
 Visit the Greek Life website here for more information.